hoodyny/Hyperskill_Cafe/README.md

-# this little project contains interaction with bootstrap library, burger menu and add commenatary section, developed on js
+# this little project contains interaction with bootstrap library, burger menu and add commentary section, developed on js